rajansawhney/lab-week11/README.md

 # ICS 212
-## Homework - Week 10
+## Lab - Week 11

 ### Instructions:
-- Update the program files following instructions provided in Homework_Week9.pdf (uploaded on Laulima) and in the program comments.
+- Update the program files following instructions provided in the assignment pdf (uploaded on Laulima) and in the program comments.

 **NOTE**:
 - Github is not a place to test your code.
 Test it on your machines first.
 Do not exceed 10 commits.
 If you exceed 10 commits, your grade will be penalized.